 Self-guided cycling Managed locally by Headwater appointed agent.

-It is possible to hire electric bikes for this holiday at a supplement of £75 per person.
+It is possible to hire electric bikes for this holiday at a supplement of £85 per person.
 As these are available on a first come first served basis, we recommend early booking to avoid disappointment.
-Please call us for further details.

 There is no free parking in Bregenz.
-We can pre-book car parking for you for '81 or you should budget to pay locally approx 120 euro for 11 days.
+We can pre-book car parking for you for approx. £120 or you should budget to pay locally approx. 120 euros for 11 days.
 Self-drive prices: Above prices include Eurotunnel.
 (Please note vehicles fitted with either LPG or CNG fuel are not accepted for travel on Eurotunnel).

 Twin-bedded rooms in Austrian resorts are normally one large base with two mattresses/duvets.
 These are also known as 'Austrian Twins' and are regarded as two beds.
-Separate twin beds are rare and cannot be guaranteed as available.
+Separate twin beds are rare and availability cannot be guaranteed.

 Transfers from and to Bregenz train station (pay locally, allow approx 5 euros each way).